 The speed boat journey the next morning was fairly uneventful apart from meeting some friends called Dave and Rhian who we met later that day to watch the rugby with (Dave is a Kiwi).
 We pulled into the beach jumped off the boat to see a load of horse and carts waiting to take us away to our various destinations.
 “You do not know the truth”, said the chap on the beach holding a clip board trying to look important.
 “I am here to tell you the truth, you need a horse to get to your hotel, unless you can walk with your backpacks for an hour in the boiling sun”.
 Whatever.
 We shrugged off the warning and headed north up the beach in search of our hotel, Karma Kayak.

 Half an hour later we were shown (past the swimming pool) into our gorgeous room with four poster bed and nice veranda.
 Seeing as it was my birthday we’d decided to push the boat out to a full £40 per night for our stay on Gili Trawangan and we were very glad we did.
 The room was lovely and we spent the next 5 days chilling by the pool and borrowing the snorkelling equipment to wander into the sea and swim with turtles, all sorts of tropical fish, a manta ray and a sea snake!
+Thankfully during our snorkeling, there was no rain as a few days before we came here it was pouring heavily.

 Here was our bungalow: